Dog in bath using hot water

 As much as we use them on a daily basis, hot water systems aren’t exactly a topic that comes up in regular conversation.
-Realistically, so long as it works, most people are happy, with a second thought rarely given to how it works or which brand is best for them.
-As handy as they are, having to replace or find a new hot water system can be a real challenge, as companies offer a variety of different models to suit all types of households and locations.
+As handy as they are, having to replace or find a new hot water system can be a real challenge, as companies offer a variety of different types — one being a continuous flow hot water system.

-Most hot water system providers will have a continuous flow line, as demand for these smaller units has increased dramatically over recent years.
-Some providers and brands label their continuous flow models as ‘instantaneous hot water systems’, so don’t be confused by the amount of options on the market.
+Most hot water system providers today will have a continuous flow line, as demand for these smaller units has increased dramatically over recent years.
+Some providers and brands label their continuous flow models as ‘instantaneous hot water systems’.

-While there a number of providers and brands that offer Australian households plenty of hot water heaters and continuous flow systems, here are a few of the more well-known brands.
+While there a number of providers and brands that offer Australian households hot water heaters and continuous flow systems, here are a few of the more well-known names.

 AquaMAX